fsnader/rice-gpt/README.md

 Available commands:
 - `generate-unit-tests:` Generates a jest describe fixture for the input file.
 The file will be generated in the same with `input-file.test.js`
 - `tdd-helper`: A wizard that will generate a jest unit test suite for the provided rules, and optionally generate the function that is being tested
+- `freestyle`: Receives any command you provide and executes the prompt.
+The output will be saved on the provided input-file.
+Use your imagination 💭

 ## Generate unit tests ##
 ```bash